 The Aerodynamic Park in Berlin-Adlershof is located in the northwest part of the Humboldt University Quarter campus.
-There you will find three unique pieces of architecture that connect the area with its aerospace past.
-There you will find the Silenced Engine Test Bench, the Turbine Tower, and the Great Wind Tunnel.
+There you will find three unique pieces of architecture that connect the area with its aerospace past, like the Silenced Engine Test Bench, the Turbine Tower, and the Great Wind Tunnel.

 All these buildings were part of the old Flugplatz Johannisthal and part of the German Research Institute for Aviation and were built between the 1920s and 1930s.
 They are what is left of the first German entrepreneurial airport that operated between 1909 and 1952.

-But before you go see the map, you should learn a little bit about Aerodynamic Park in Berlin-Adlershof.
+But before you see the map, you should learn a little about Aerodynamic Park in Berlin-Adlershof.

-Depending on how you enter the Aerodynamic Park, you will see some of the historical buildings first.
-But, central to it are two main structures: the Turbine Tower and the Silenced Engine Test Bench.
+You will see some historical buildings first, depending on how you enter the Aerodynamic Park.
+But central to it are two main structures: the Turbine Tower and the Silenced Engine Test Bench.
 In German, they are called Trudelturm and Schallgedämpfter Motorenprüfstand.
-In the southeast part, you are going to see the Big Wind Tunnel that delimits the park.
+In the southeast, you will see the Big Wind Tunnel that delimits the park.

 In the middle of the grass field, you are going to see some red objects.
-They’re part of a permanent sound installation called AIR BORNE that was created in 2006, by Stefan Krüskemper with the support of the composer Karlheinz Essl.
+They’re part of a permanent sound installation called AIR BORNE, created in 2006 by Stefan Krüskemper with the support of the composer Karlheinz Essl.
 It points to the history of the Aerodynamic Park with sounds from the German Radio Archive in Potsdam-Babelsberg.

 Trudelturm: The Turbine Tower in Adlershof

 The first thing that captured my attention and made me cycle all the way to Adlershof was the Trudelturm.
-This technical monument from aviation research, which was built between 1934-1936 to test dangerous states of spinning in a laboratory.
+This technical monument from aviation research was built between 1934 and 1936 to test dangerous laboratory spinning states.
 This was useful to understand the complex processes that involved spinning in aircraft.
 Today, only the outside area is original.

 If you are looking for where Rammstein shot the cover of Zeit, we have an answer for you.